sosth/expertSystemPcTroubleshooting/README.md

 4. Follow the prompts to complete the diagnostic.
 5. View the diagnostic results to identify the solution for the problem.

+# Note
+ .
+Ensure that any files named .form and .xml in the src\com\safa\systeme_expert directory are ignored during development.

 # Contact
 For questions or feedback, please contact me via my email :  <b>safabechchaasara@gmail.com</b>.